Two-step reinforcement learning for model-free redesign of nonlinear optimal regulator: EFFICIENCY OF HYPERPARAMETER TUNING

-In RL, inputs are selected stochastically, so learning is not always successful; in the case of the inverted pendulum, for example, the resulting control law may fail to stabilize the pendulum, or it may deteriorate the performance even if the pendulum is stabilized.
-The rate of successful learning depends on hyperparameters.
-In particular, the learning rate $\beta$ and the initial variance of the policy function $\sigma^2$ are two major factors that directly affect the rate.
-In this section, we show, through numerical simulations, that the stability and the performance of the proposed system are more robust against hyperparameter settings when compared to the system with the online RL controller alone (RL alone) and the RL controller with the initially given control law $K_0$ ($K_0$+RL).
+In the learning process of the RL-based control law, control inputs are generated in a stochastic manner, and thus, learning is not always successful; in the case of the inverted pendulum, for example, the resulting control law may fail to stabilize the pendulum, or it may deteriorate the performance compared to the initially given linear control law $K^{\mathrm{init}}$ even if the pendulum is stabilized.
+The ratio of successful learning depends on the setting of hyperparameters.
+In particular, the initial variance of the exploration term $\sigma_{\rm init}^2$ and the initial learning rate $\beta_{\rm init}$ are two major factors that directly affect the result.
+In this section, we show, through numerical simulations, that the stability and the performance of the control law obtained with the proposed approach ($K^\mathrm{AC}$+RL) are more robust against hyperparameter settings when compared to the control laws obtained with the online RL method alone (RL alone) and the online RL method combined with the initially given linear control law ($K^{\mathrm{init}}$+RL).